 Five different religious places of worship stand harmoniously side-by-side at Puja Mandala.
 It’s possibly the only place like it in the world.
 There’s an Islamic mosque, Catholic church, Protestant church, Buddhist temple and Hindu temple.
 Moving from one religious building to the next provides a wonderful opportunity for young ones to learn about these five major world religions.
 Wear modest clothing to ensure entry, and visit around Islamic prayer times to hear the poetic call to prayer.

 Take a blue taxi (or private car if you prefer) to Garuda Wisnu Kencana Cultural Park.
 Kids will love exploring the nooks and crannies of the 60-hectare park, and the street theatre performances.
-There’s a 20-metre high statue of Hindu deity Vishnu, complete with a well of what’s reputed to be powerful healing water.
-Scaffolding in the distance hides the construction of a 120-metre high copper and brass statue of Vishnu riding the mythical Garuda.
-Once complete, it will be the world’s largest and highest statue.
+You can’t miss the 120-metre high copper and brass statue of Hindu deity Vishnu riding the mythical Garuda.
+It’s one of the world’s tallest statues.